Brown on Resolution (film)

-Brown on Resolution (US title: Born for Glory; UK re-issue title: Forever England) is a 1935 film adaptation of the 1929 C. S. Forester novel Brown on Resolution, with John Mills in his first lead role playing the title role.
-The film is also notable for being the first film to use actual Royal Navy ships.
+Brown on Resolution (US title: Born for Glory; UK re-issue title: Forever England) is a 1935 film directed by Walter Forde and Anthony Asquith and starring John Mills in his first lead role.
+It was written by J. O. C. Orton based on the 1929 C. S. Forester novel of the same title.
+The film is notable for being the first film to use actual Royal Navy ships.
 The plot is centred on the illegitimate son of a British naval officer helping to bring about the downfall of a German cruiser during World War I.

 The novel was also later adapted as Sailor of the King (also titled Single-Handed in the US, and sometimes – though rarely – Brown on Resolution), in 1953.
 The 1935 version retains the novel's original World War I setting, but in the 1953 remake, the setting is realistically updated to the Second World War, as the Germans resumed commerce raiding with surface warships in 1939.

 Plot

-In 1893, Betty Brown meets a debonair young naval officer and falls in love with him as they have a brief affair, until he has to rejoin his ship.
-But as they part, Betty tells him they can never meet again because they are from different social classes, so he gives her a prized watch which is a family heirloom.
-Later, Betty discovers she is pregnant, but she conceals the pregnancy from him.
-She gives birth to a boy, Albert Brown, and raises him.
-He joins the navy as soon as he is old enough.
+In 1893, Betty Brown meets debonair young naval officer Lieutenant Summerville and falls in love with him.
+They have a brief affair until he has to rejoin his ship but as they part, Betty tells him they should not meet again because they are from different social classes and so a marriage would never succeed; however, he gives her a prized watch which is a family heirloom.
+Later, Betty discovers she is pregnant, but she conceals the pregnancy from him; she gives birth to a boy, Albert Brown, and raises him alone.
+He joins the Navy as soon as he is old enough, while Summerville, by then a captain but not recognizing the boy as his son, presents him with a sports cup for boxing on his graduation from a naval school.

-Brown's ship, HMS Rutland, is posted to the Pacific, where in port they encounter and socialize with the crew of a German battlecruiser, the SMS Zeithen.
-Shortly afterwards, the First World War begins, and at sea Rutland again encounters the much more powerful Zeithen, which it had been shadowing until a British battlecruiser, HMS Leopard, could rendezvous with it so they could attack it together.
+Brown's ship, HMS Rutland, is posted to the Pacific, where in port they encounter and socialize with the crew of a German armoured cruiser, the SMS Zeithen.
+Shortly afterwards, the First World War begins, and at sea Rutland again encounters the much more powerful Zeithen, which it had been shadowing until a British battlecruiser HMS Leopard, can rendezvous with it so they can attack it together.
 Rutland is sunk, and Brown and a shipmate are rescued and taken prisoner aboard Zeithen.
-However, Rutland had succeeded in damaging Zeithen, so its captain plans to pull into an isolated Pacific anchorage to repair the vessel.
-There, the resourceful Brown escapes, steals a rifle and a small amount of ammunition, and makes his way ashore to the remote Galápagos island of Resolution.
-From there, he picks off exposed crewmen trying to repair the punctured hull plates on Zeithen, hoping to delay it until Leopard arrives.
+However, Rutland had succeeded in damaging Zeithen, so its captain plans to pull into an isolated anchorage at the remote Galápagos island of Resolution to repair the vessel.
+There, the resourceful Brown escapes, steals a rifle and a small amount of ammunition, and makes his way ashore.
+From there, he picks off exposed crewmen trying to repair the punctured hull plates on Zeithen, hoping to delay it until Leopard, which is commanded by Captain Summerville, arrives.